Yon4800/Minecraft_Error888/README.md

 ### Server
 - It's the same as a normal Minecraft server.
 Please do your own research and try it out.<br>
 ※ It works differently from the client, is not perfect, and has many bugs!
 Please be patient with the bugs as you do so!<br>
-- Make sure you run it in offline mode!
+- Make sure you run it in offline mode!(It is turned off by default)<br>

 ```
 # online-mode=true
 online-mode=false